 In July 2011, we entered into a collaborative arrangement with RiconPharma LLC ("RiconPharma").
-Under the parties' master product development and collaboration agreement (the "RiconPharma Agreement"), we and RiconPharma have agreed to collaborate in a cost, asset and profit sharing arrangement for the development, manufacturing, regulatory approval and marketing of pharmaceutical products in the U.S.
+Under the parties' master product development and collaboration agreement (the "RiconPharma Agreement"), we and RiconPharma have agreed to collaborate in a cost, asset and profit sharing arrangement for the development, manufacturing, regulatory approval and marketing of certain pharmaceutical products in the United States.